Croat–Bosniak War: Battle of Bugojno

 In early morning of 18 July the ARBiH attacked HVO forces in and around Bugojno, where an ammunition factory was located.
 Previously, the two armies' commanders allowed free movement of the troops in the town, but this agreement was shaken by incidents that happened throughout the year.
 The ARBiH had the upper hand in the battle of Bugojno.
 The HVO had several hundred soldiers in the town, whereas the ARBiH deployed three times as many soldiers.
 The HVO's Eugen Kvaternik brigade, disorganized and surprised, was quickly surrounded in three separate places.
 After heavy street fighting, the ARBiH captured HVO's barracks on 21 July and by 25 July it seized control of the town, triggering the flight of around 15,000 Croats.
-HVO soldiers and non-Bosniak civilians were transferred to prison camps, mostly to the Iskra Stadium Camp where they were held for months in deplorable conditions.
+HVO soldiers and non-Muslim civilians were transferred to prison camps, mostly to the Iskra Stadium Camp where they were held for months in deplorable conditions.
 In the fighting several dozens of soldiers died on both sides while 350 HVO soldiers were captured.
 From July, the HVO's Operative Zone Central Bosnia was completely cut off from HVO Herzegovina and could not receive any significant amounts of military supplies.

 Kiseljak enclave

 In July, the ARBiH was tightening its grip on Kiseljak and Busovača and pushed closer towards Vitez and Novi Travnik.
 Due to its location on the outskirts of the besieged Sarajevo, the Kiseljak enclave was an important distribution center of smuggled supplies on the route to Sarajevo.
-Bosniaks and Croats both wanted control over it.
+Muslims and Croats both wanted control over it.
 Until the summer, most of the fighting took place in the northern area of the enclave and west of the town of Kiseljak.
 During the April escalation, the HVO gained control over villages in that area.
 Another round of fighting started in mid June when the ARBiH attacked HVO-held Kreševo, south of Kiseljak.
 The attack started from the south of the town and was followed by a strike on villages north and northeast of Kiseljak.
 The ARBiH deployed parts of its 3rd and 6th Corps, about 6–8,000 soldiers versus around 2,500 HVO soldiers in the enclave.
 The attack on Kreševo was repelled after heavy fighting and the HVO stabilized its defence lines outside the town.
 The next target of the ARBiH was Fojnica, a town west of Kiseljak.
 The attack began on 2 July with artillery and mortar attacks, just days after the UNPROFOR Commander called the town "an island of peace".
 Fojnica was captured in the following days.